rolandtoth/Blog/input/easy-legends-in-fireworks-photoshop/index.md

 }
 ---

 A legend basically consists of a bordered rectangle and some text on top of it.
-The rectangle should have a gap where the text appears which is hard to accomplish because neither Fireworks nor Photoshop can do such a thing automatically.
+The rectangle should have a gap where the text appears which is hard to accomplish because neither Fireworks nor PhotoShop can do such a thing automatically.
 A usual workflow is to put a solid rectangle below the text or masking out the bordered rectangle.

 Both solutions have the same drawback: you have to adjust the gap if the length of the text changes.